IQSS/dataverse/doc/Sphinx/source/User/dataset-management.rst

 Go to your Dataset page and click on the "Edit Dataset" button.
 There you will have two options where you can either edit:

-- Filed (Upload or Edit Data)
+- Filed (Upload or Edit Data): to add or edit files in this Dataset.
-- Metadata: now able to add/edit metadata including additional metadata than was not previously available during Dataset Creation.
+- Metadata: to add/edit metadata including additional metadata than was not previously available during Dataset Creation.

 Publish Dataset